Saegheh: Saegheh ATGM

 The first system, the Saeghe 1, is an Iranian reverse-engineered clone of the American M47 Dragon wire-guided SACLOS ATGM, introduced in 2001.
 It seems to have entered production in 2002.
 Iran later introduced the Saeghe 2, a more advanced variant with a tandem-warhead to defeat explosive reactive armor, and the Saeghe-4, with a thermobaric warhead.
 The Saeghe-1 weights 6.1 kg and can penetrate armor up to 500 mm.
 The 7.4 kg Saeghe 2 missile has a tandem warhead and can penetrate up to 760 mm of armor.
-The Saeghe 1 and Saeghe 2 ATGMs have a range of 50 to 1000 m.
+The Saeghe 1 & 4 65 to 1000 m and Saeghe 2 ATGMs have a range of 50 to 1500 m.

 Despite being essentially obsolete, Saegheh anti-tank guided missiles have been exported to Syria, Hezbollah, and Shia militias in Iraq.
 The Saeghe 1 and Saeghe 2 were in production and service as of 2011, though they were not widely deployed.
-The Saeghe ATGM is extremely hard to aim and in Iranian service it appears to be limited to IRGC and rapid response forces.
+The Saeghe ATGM is easy to aim thank to SACLOS IR wire-guided and in Iranian service it appears to be limited to IRGC and rapid response forces.